doowb/gulp-convert/README.md

 # gulp-convert [![NPM version][npm-image]][npm-url] [![Build status][build-image]][build-url]

 ## Work In Progress
-This plugin is not completely read yet.
+This plugin is not completely ready yet.

 ## Usage